Frequently asked questions

 Is earthen construction a good environmental choice?

 Studies are now being done to show that the amount of embodied energy of an earthen residential structure is significantly less than conventionally built residential structures.
 Embodied energy describes the energy required in extracting natural resources, processing materials, delivery of materials, assembling materials, and disposal (or recycling or repurposing) materials at the end of use.
 This means that less carbon and greenhouse gases are emitted into the atmosphere.
 This is another area of research that ECI intends to pursue.
-Add to the embodied energy the energy required to air condition or heat the structure, and factor in the expectancy of the structure, and earthen construction is likely to perform better than conventional construction in the long run.
+Add to the embodied energy the energy required to air condition or heat the structure, and factor in the life expectancy of the structure, and earthen construction is likely to perform better than conventional construction in the long run.
 Due to the complexity of light frame cavity wall construction, conventional construction is made from many more materials than the typical one or two earthen wall components.
 Many of the materials used in conventional construction are toxic or otherwise hazardous either during application, use, or during a fire or exposure to dampness.

 If earthen homes are such an improvement, why aren't builders offering them now?